Eliminating racism. Empowering Women.

 YWCA York is not just an organization…we are a mission-driven collective, ready to serve our community with open minds and hearts.
-Using an intersectional approach and mindfulness techniques, the goal of our programming and training is to eliminate internal, interpersonal, and systemic racism.
-We strive to transform social inequality in our community, schools, and organizations through education, open dialogue, and inviting others to join us an anti-racist ally.
+Using an intersectional approach and mindfulness techniques, the goal of our work is to eliminate racism and empower women.
+This demands that we show up to advocate for the end of inequities and oppression that many groups and individuals experience in our community.

 - Race Against Racism

 In 1995, YWCA York created the Dorrie Leader Advocacy Award to recognize women advocates for their work on social issues.
 The award honors community volunteer achievement and celebrates women who are champions for equity, and embody YWCA’s mission of peace, justice, freedom and dignity for all people.

 Lizaida Morales embodies the spirit of the Dorrie Leader Advocacy Award.
 Currently, she is the Vice President of the Board of Directors for the nonprofit organization, Unstoppable You Ministries, Inc. whose mission includes providing emergency services and supportive resources to the community and especially those affected by domestic violence, human trafficking, and homelessness.

 “I am beyond honored to be chosen as this year’s Dorrie Leader Advocacy Award recipient.
 I work hard for things I care about and I never dreamed I would be nominated, much less be chosen for this recognition.
 Thank you to YWCA York.
 Advocacy work is what I do and I appreciate the YWCA York for choosing me,” said Morales.

 Read more about this year’s recipient: Click here